G7 ministers rally support for Ukraine, suspicion of China

 In Germany, many have noted the historic significance of the venue where the G-7 ministers were meeting: the room where the Treaty of Westphalia ending Europe’s bloody 30 Years War was signed in 1648.

-U.S. Secretary of State Antony Blinken referred to the 374-year-old document at a Thursday event with German Foreign Minister Annalena Baerbock.
+Blinken referred to the 374-year-old document at a Thursday event with German Foreign Minister Annalena Baerbock.
 He said Russia’s actions in Ukraine were an attack on the concepts of national sovereignty and territorial integrity that many believe the centuries-old treaty established.

 “These are the very principles that are being challenged today by Russia,” Blinken said.
 “If we let that be challenged with impunity, then the foundations of the international order will start to erode and eventually crumble, and none of us can afford to let that happen.”